 Why do you need a social strategy?
 Are you working on email leads, building web traffic, or finding new clients?
 You need to know why you're on social media before you can figure out what your plan will be.
 From Heidi Cohen, “At a top level, most businesses focus on building awareness, raising brand visibility, acquiring new prospects, increasing sales, and retaining existing customers.
 Depending on your business focus and the complexity of your sales process, your social media objectives may be more granular.”

 2. Evaluate your assets and liabilities

 What social media platforms are you on and actively participating in?
 Do you have social platforms that you've started and abandoned?
 Do you have a blog?
 Who is writing the content?
 Who is on your team, and what part do they play in your strategy?

 Experiment with all the tools that are available to you and see what meets your needs and budget.
 These are my most used social media tools right now:

-- Feedly** – content curation by topics that feeds into my SproutSocial profiles
+- Feedly** – content curation by topics that feed into my SmarterQueue profiles

 - Canva – to create all my images